International summer schools

 Which programmes can I apply for?

-Why participate in an online summer school?
+Why participate in an in-person or online summer school?

 - You can participate from wherever you’re based